To help you plan your stay, here are nine things to do on a layover at London Heathrow Airport.

 4. Take a shower

 Freshen up with a shower between flights.
-A few airport lounges plus a spa in T3 include shower facilities with purchase.
-Please take a look at our London Heathrow Airport Guide for locations.
+Several airport lounges include shower facilities with purchase.
+Take a look at our London Heathrow Airport Guide for locations.

 If you’re stuck with a very long layover, take advantage and head out for some London explorations.
 You’ll want at least 6 hours between flights to make a trip into London worth it without skimping on time to return to the airport.